NEASQC/WP6_QNLP/README.md

 The language model will be stored in the created virtual environment.

-# Running the notebooks
+## Running the notebooks

-We can use jupyterlab to run the jupyter notebooks that appear on the repo.
-To do so, we can run the following command in our terminal:
+We can use jupyterlab to run the jupyter notebooks that appear on the repository.
+To do so, we can run the following command:
 ```console
   $ python -m ipykernel install --user --name  <environment_name> --display-name "<kernel name>"
   $ python3.9 -m jupyterlab <path of the notebook we want to run>